fridser/finished-foodwaste-project/README.md

 [//]: # (TODO: Fill inn your name and student ID)

-STUDENT NAME = "Your name"
+STUDENT NAME = Frida Steen Eriksen
-STUDENT ID = "Your ID"
+STUDENT ID = 139554

 ## Project description

 [//]: # (TODO: Write a short description of your project/product here.)
+A digital representation of a fridge.
 ## Project structure

 [//]: # (TODO: Describe the structure of your project here.
 How have you used packages in your structure.
 Where are all sourcefiles stored.
 Where are all JUnit-test classes stored. etc.)